box/box-typescript-sdk-gen/docs/termsOfServiceUserStatuses.md

 ### Arguments

 - termsOfServiceUserStatusId `string`
   - The ID of the terms of service status.
-  - Used as `terms_of_service_user_status_id` in path `path` of the API call
+Example: "324234"
 - requestBody `UpdateTermOfServiceUserStatusByIdRequestBodyArg`
-  - Used as requestBody for the API call
+  - Request body of updateTermOfServiceUserStatusById method
 - headers `UpdateTermOfServiceUserStatusByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of updateTermOfServiceUserStatusById method

 ### Returns